 3. Get Familiar With Your Products

 Figure out what works for your hair.
-You should always be striving to use the best things possible to keep your having looking great and feeling healthy.
+You should always be striving to use the best things possible to keep you having looking great and feeling healthy.
 What products keep your frizz low?
 Which ones smell great and have even better ingredients?
-Which ones are water based and fry your hair when you flat iron, but are perfect for wash and goes and retaining moisture and shape for your Bantu knots?
+Which ones are water-based and fry your hair when you flat iron, but are perfect for wash and goes and retaining moisture and shape for your Bantu knots?
 It is all about knowing your hair and knowing your products.